ngs-docs/2023-snakemake-book-draft/src/beginner+/wildcards.md

 takes the prefix, and then looks for the matching input file `genomes/{accession}.fna.gz`, and fills in `{input}` accordingly.

-This is incredibly useful and means that in many cases you can write a single rule that can generate hundreds or thousands of files!

-However, there are a few subleties to consider.
+Wildcards are incredibly useful and using them means that in many cases you can write a single rule that can generate hundreds or thousands of files!
+However, there are a few subtleties to consider.
 In this chapter, we're going to cover the most important of those subtleties, and provide links where you can learn more.

 ## Rules for wildcards